 Active Isolated Stretching:

 Aaron Mattes Method of Active Isolated Stretching involves a stretch of the target muscle along with a contraction of the opposing muscle, or the antagonist, to create an inhibitory affect to the muscle in spasm.
 These are great ‘take home’ techniques and are custom tailored to your needs.
 It is important for improving range of motion and releasing long held tension and spasm patterns.

-My specialty for personal training is with the senior population; keeping you healthy & functional with age.
-I am open to working with anyone wanting to add or maintain fitness as a lifestyle, but have truly found a special niche with special populations who present limitations with movement for varying reasons, including structural imbalances, cardiac illness, neuropathies, & obesity.
+As a Medical Fitness Professional, I possess the training and skills to work with various medical conditions; including obesity, diabetes, hypertension, neuromuscular disorders, structural imbalances, heart disease, osteoporosis, orthopedic injury, arthritis, and Parkinson’s.
+My specialty has been tailored around working with the senior population; keeping people healthy & functional with age.
+While I am open to working with anyone wanting to add or maintain fitness as a lifestyle, I have truly found a special niche with special populations who present limitations with movement for varying reasons.